 Market Index Manipulation Cases

 - In re Western States Wholesale Natural Gas Antirust Litigation, MDL No. 1566: Was lead counsel for two affiliated national gas company defendants in MDL class action antitrust cases arising out of the energy crisis of 2000-2001.
-The plaintiffs, who purchased natural gas in unregulated retail transactions, alleged that our clients and the other defendants conspired to manipulate the natural gas market by knowingly delivering false transaction reports to publishers of natural gas index prices, which allegedly violated various state antitrust laws.
+The plaintiffs, who purchased natural gas in unregulated retail transactions, alleged that our clients and the other defendants violated various state antitrust laws by conspiring to manipulate the natural gas market through the delivery of false transaction reports to publishers of natural gas index prices.
 The district court granted the defendants' summary judgment motion based on a preemption defense, but the U.S. Supreme Court, in Oneok, Inc. v.
 Learjet, Inc., 135 S.Ct.
 1591 (2015), reversed the district court's summary judgment and held that the Natural Gas Act does not preempt the state antitrust claims.
 As a result of this decision, the cases were remanded back to the district court for further pretrial proceedings.
 The MDL matter was consolidated in the District of Nevada.

 - American Spirit and Cheer Essentials, Inc. et al. v.
-Varsity Brands, LLC, et al. Representing Jeffrey Webb, the founder and former CEO of Varsity Brands, LLC, in an antitrust class action lawsuit filed in the U.S. District Court for the Northern District of Georgia.
-The plaintiffs allege violations of Section 2 of the Sherman Antitrust Act through the monopolization of the competitive cheerleading market.
+Varsity Brands, LLC, et al. Representing Jeffrey Webb, the founder and former CEO of Varsity Brands, LLC, in an antitrust class action lawsuit alleging violations of Section 2 of the Sherman Antitrust Act through the monopolization of the competitive cheerleading market.
 The plaintiffs also assert civil RICO claims based on the same allegations of market monopolization, relying on wire fraud and mail fraud as the predicate offenses.
-There are two related class action cases alleging similar antitrust violations that have been filed against Varsity Brands and other corporate affiliates in the U.S. District Court for the Western District of Tennessee, but which do not name Mr. Webb as an individual defendant.
+The litigation is pending in the U.S. District Court for the Western District of Tennessee.

 Market Allocation Cases